Hash function: Testing and measurement

-A ratio within one confidence interval (0.95 - 1.05) is indicative that the hash function evaluated has an expected uniform distribution.
+A ratio within one confidence interval (such as 0.95 to 1.05) is indicative that the hash function evaluated has an expected uniform distribution.

-Hash functions can have some technical properties that make it more likely that they'll have a uniform distribution when applied.
+Hash functions can have some technical properties that make it more likely that they will have a uniform distribution when applied.
 One is the strict avalanche criterion: whenever a single input bit is complemented, each of the output bits changes with a 50% probability.
 The reason for this property is that selected subsets of the keyspace may have low variability.
 For the output to be uniformly distributed, a low amount of variability, even one bit, should translate into a high amount of variability (i.e. distribution over the tablespace) in the output.
-Each bit should change with a probability of 50% because if some bits are reluctant to change, the keys become clustered around those values.
-If the bits want to change too readily, the mapping is approaching a fixed XOR function of a single bit.
+Each bit should change with a probability of 50% because, if some bits are reluctant to change, then the keys become clustered around those values.
+If the bits want to change too readily, then the mapping is approaching a fixed XOR function of a single bit.
 Standard tests for this property have been described in the literature.
 The relevance of the criterion to a multiplicative hash function is assessed here.

 Efficiency

 In data storage and retrieval applications, the use of a hash function is a trade-off between search time and data storage space.
-If search time were unbounded, a very compact unordered linear list would be the best medium; if storage space were unbounded, a randomly accessible structure indexable by the key-value would be very large, very sparse, but very fast.
+If search time were unbounded, then a very compact unordered linear list would be the best medium; if storage space were unbounded, then a randomly accessible structure indexable by the key-value would be very large and very sparse, but very fast.
 A hash function takes a finite amount of time to map a potentially large keyspace to a feasible amount of storage space searchable in a bounded amount of time regardless of the number of keys.
 In most applications, the hash function should be computable with minimum latency and secondarily in a minimum number of instructions.

 Computational complexity varies with the number of instructions required and latency of individual instructions, with the simplest being the bitwise methods (folding), followed by the multiplicative methods, and the most complex (slowest) are the division-based methods.

-Because collisions should be infrequent, and cause a marginal delay but are otherwise harmless, it's usually preferable to choose a faster hash function over one that needs more computation but saves a few collisions.
+Because collisions should be infrequent, and cause a marginal delay but are otherwise harmless, it is usually preferable to choose a faster hash function over one that needs more computation but saves a few collisions.

-Division-based implementations can be of particular concern because the division is microprogrammed on nearly all chip architectures.
-Divide (modulo) by a constant can be inverted to become a multiply by the word-size multiplicative-inverse of the constant.
+Division-based implementations can be of particular concern because a division requires multiple cycles on nearly all processor microarchitectures.
+Division (modulo) by a constant can be inverted to become a multiplication by the word-size multiplicative-inverse of that constant.
 This can be done by the programmer, or by the compiler.
-Divide can also be reduced directly into a series of shift-subtracts and shift-adds, though minimizing the number of such operations required is a daunting problem; the number of assembly instructions resulting may be more than a dozen, and swamp the pipeline.
-If the architecture has hardware multiply functional units, the multiply-by-inverse is likely a better approach.
+Division can also be reduced directly into a series of shift-subtracts and shift-adds, though minimizing the number of such operations required is a daunting problem; the number of machine-language instructions resulting may be more than a dozen and swamp the pipeline.
+If the microarchitecture has hardware multiply functional units, then the multiply-by-inverse is likely a better approach.